-As a fully accredited University, UoPeople has a number of requirements for all potential applicants, to help maintain a strong, intellectual student body.
+As an accredited University, UoPeople has a number of requirements for all potential applicants, to help maintain a strong, intellectual student body.
 To meet admission requirements, applicants must:

 - Be able to demonstrate high school completion